mayyas-nakhli/noon-forecast/README.md

 In addition to the current features, the following enhancements are planned for future updates:

 1. Make the app more stable by implementing error handling and optimizing performance.
+2. Add recent searched locations in search screen.
-2. Implement a feature to save favorite locations, allowing users to easily access weather information for their preferred places.
+3. Implement a feature to save favorite locations, allowing users to easily access weather information for their preferred places.
-3. Implement a feature to ask the user for location permission and utilize the location data to provide weather information specific to the user's current location.
+4. Update location status and data when the user grant permission while the app is opened.
+5. Implement different splash screen for each theme (light and dark).
+6. Animate logo in splash screen.

 These upcoming features aim to improve the user experience and provide more customization options within the app.

 ## License